ucsc/site-giving/source/faculty-faq.md

 <div>
 <h2 class="question">Does UCSC accept gifts from donors who live internationally?</h2>
 <div class="response">
 <p>Yes.
 UCSC, like all other UCs, can support receiving gifts from international donors.
 UC system partners also allow donors specifically in Canada, Hong Kong, United Kingdom and a number of other countries in Europe to make gifts to UCSC in their own country.
-As there are very specific procedures to follow, please contact Jeff Shilling at <a href="mailto:shilling@ucsc.edu">shilling@ucsc.edu</a>.</p>
+As there are very specific procedures to follow, please contact Molly Sims at <a href="mailto:molly.sims@ucsc.edu">molly.sims@ucsc.edu</a>.</p>
 </div>
 </div>